TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 22/1 Chronicles 22.12.md

 ---

-Only Jehovah give thee discretion and understanding, and give thee charge concerning Israel; that so thou mayest keep the law of Jehovah thy God.
+May Yahweh give you discretion and understanding, and put you in charge of Israel; that so you may keep the law of Yahweh your God.